 - Employees will file their taxes separately under the LLC’s 1040 form.

 - Employers need an EIN for an LLC to set up payroll, and the IRS will use the business’s EIN to track payroll taxes for taxpayers.

 - An EIN number is necessary to register for your State's employer taxes.

-If you’re a single-member LLC, an EIN helps you maintain your corporate veil.
+If you’re an LLC, an EIN helps you maintain your corporate veil.

 - The corporate veil protects business owners from personal liability for the business’s debts.